-Mote Marine Laboratory and Aquarium began life in a tiny one-room building on Florida's west coast in 1955.
-We were founded on three basic principles: passion, philanthropy and partnership.
-We had the passion of a young woman — Dr. Eugenie Clark — for her science.
+Mote Marine Laboratory & Aquarium began as a one-room building on Florida's west coast in 1955.
+We were founded on three basic principles: passion, partnership and philanthropy.
+We had the passion of a young woman—Dr. Eugenie Clark—for her science.
 We had the philanthropy of Anne and William Vanderbilt, who built the one-room lab where Mote started and, later, the philanthropy of William R. Mote who helped us grow and is today the Lab's namesake.
-And, of course, we have always had our partnership with the community, which holds a strong connection to Mote and has supported us throughout our history.
+And of course, we have always partnered with our local community—a partnership that has supported us throughout our history.

 Today, Mote can no longer be contained by one small room.
-More than 200 staff members — including more than 30 Ph.D. scientists — call the Lab home.
-From our Sarasota base of operations, we conduct research on six of the world's seven continents.
+Nearly 300 staff members—including more than 40 Ph.D. scientists—call the Lab home.
+From our Sarasota base of operations, we have conducted research on the oceans surrounding each of Earth's seven continents.
 Our education programs engage students in science and learning locally, nationally and internationally.
 We are continuously helping to create a more ocean literate society.

 Our vision, like our oceans, is expansive.